jlevy/lft/lft.md

 quick to write with LLMs *and* they then benefit LLMs in writing code with fewer bugs has driven to a rapid increase in their use.

-In short, if it was good for humans, it's great for LLMs.
+In short, if it was good for humans, it’s great for LLMs.

 ### What is Linting?